wendy0402/jsm/README.md

 ```

 ### Event
-when an event is triggered, it run `validation`.
+when an event is triggered, it run `validate`.
 If passed, then it run `transition`.
 In the event of having multiple transitions, the first transition that successfully completes will stop other transitions to be executed.
 ```ruby
 class UserStateMachine < Jsm::Base
   attribute_name :level